Mexican Hash Brown Stack

 Toppings:

-- 1/2 ripe avocado, thinly sliced
+- ½ ripe avocado thinly sliced

-- 2 ounces queso fresco cheese, crumbled
+- 2 ounces queso fresco or cotija cheese crumbled

-- fresh cilantro leaves, for garnish
+- fresh cilantro leaves for garnishing

 Instructions